l1x/websites/dev/content/posts/2020-12-13-diving-into-firecracker-with-alpine.md

 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh
 ```

 If you want to compile Firecracker yourself you also need Docker.
 Docker for this version of Alpine lives in the community repo.
-Simple append the community line to your repositories:
+Simply append the community line to your repositories:

 ```bash
 cat /etc/apk/repositories